I travel a lot; I hate having my life disrupted by routine.

 The fully supported roof also allows you to walk up top when cleaning or working on anything located on the roof.
 This isn't anything that you can do to an aftermarket camper without spending way too much money, but something that should be standard when ordering a new model.
 This is something you need to have done at the factory, and another reason we chose a Sunline Coach.

 If you're having the manufacturer build your coach, ask them if this an available option.
-You'll be glad you did when it comes time to clean or do maintenance on the roof and not have to worry about falling through.
+You'll be glad you spent the extra money when it comes time to clean or do maintenance on the roof and not have to worry about falling through.

-The only option we would have added to this package was to delete the standard Rubber Roof and have an Aluminum Roof installed.
-No maintenance and no need to worry when driving under low hanging branches.
+The only option we would have added to this package was to delete the standard Rubber Roof and have an Aluminum or Fiberglass Roof installed.
+No maintenance would be needed and there would be no need to worry when driving under low hanging branches which can tear the rubber roof.

 Custom Hitch Assembly & Motorcycle Carrier